vecteurNabla/Probleme_n_corps_publique/README.md

-Given that the general solution to the *n* body problem for *n* greater than 3 is a power series that converges so slowly it is impossible to use, an approximate solution that is both reliable and efficient is reaquired.
+Given that the general solution to the *n* body problem for *n* greater than 3 is a power series that converges so slowly it is impossible to use, an approximate solution that is both reliable and efficient is required.
 That is what we aimed at finding in this TIPE.

 ## Position du problème